-To achieve true mains pressure operation, the cold water line to the water heater should be the same size or bigger than the tempered water and hot water lines from the water heater.
-The minimum recommended tempered pipe and hot pipe sizes are DN20.
+To achieve true mains pressure operation, the cold water line to the water heater should be the same size or bigger than the hot water line from the water heater.

 The pipe sizing for hot water supply systems should be carried out by persons competent to do so, choosing the most suitable pipe size for each individual application.
 Reference to the technical specifications of the water heater and local regulatory authority requirements must be made.